Flu updates for families

 It is important that families and visitors who have flulike symptoms not visit our hospital and clinics.
 Our Welcome Center ambassadors will continue to screen hospital visitors for flu symptoms.
 If you have a runny nose, nasal congestion, sore throat, cough or fever greater than 100 degrees, please alert a Children's Hospital representative before entering.
 The same restrictions apply to staff members.

-Our patients in the Cancer and Blood Disorders Center and Neonatal Intensive Care Unit are more susceptible to flu and other viruses.
-Because of this, the restricted visitor policy will remain in effect in these areas: Neonatal Intensive Care Unit, HOT Unit, East 8, MACC Fund Center for Cancer and Blood Disorders and Infusion Clinic.
+Our patients with cancer and blood disorders and those in the Neonatal Intensive Care Unit are more susceptible to flu and other viruses.
+Because of this, the restricted visitor policy will remain in effect in these areas: Neonatal Intensive Care Unit, HOT Unit, East 8, MACC Fund Center and Infusion Clinic.

 Visiting hours are from 8 a.m. to 8 p.m. daily.
 Learn more about our inpatient visitor policy.